 YLC is credited with founding the Greater New Orleans Sports Foundation, which recruits major sporting events to the city.
 The Sports Foundation has had an economic impact of more than $1 billion.

 YLC created a slogan that has become a widely held mantra in the city – New Orleans: Proud to Call it Home.
-This civic pride campaign is best known by its bumper stickers, found on cars around town and across the country.
+This civic pride campaign is best known for its bumper stickers, found on cars around town and across the country.

 YLC presented Festival of Fins, the largest art display to ever hit the streets of New Orleans.
 An auction of the fish sculptures raised more than $550, 000 for 65 local non-profits.